CSAS Ta'leem — an initiative of the Center on South Asian Studies

 For a critical gap, we partner with experts to launch a new program, then hand it off through a build-operate-transfer model.

-In essence: we bring expertise and funding to proven programs that need both — and, where a critical gap exists, we seed new ones and hand them off.
+We bring expertise and funding to proven programs that need both — and, where a critical gap exists, we seed new ones and hand them off.

 © 2025 CenterSAS.
 All rights reserved. | Privacy Policy | Terms and Conditions